-HTML to PDF/RTF Java converter and tools › Forums › PD4ML v3 Archived Forums (Read Only) › HTML/CSS rendering issues › Rending issues with 395 for images and tables › Re: Re: Rending issues with 395 for images and tables
+HTML to PDF / DOCX / RTF Java converter library › Forums › PD4ML v3 Archived Forums (Read Only) › HTML/CSS rendering issues › Rending issues with 395 for images and tables › Re: Re: Rending issues with 395 for images and tables

 PD4ML Std and Pro were never positioned as a solution for web sites capture.
 The 100% Java libraries allow you to define (or auto-generate) a PDF document template layout an easy way with a markup language everybody knows: HTML.
 As a pure Java solution it has its performance drawbacks and limitations – it just cannot compete in a page rendering quality with major web browsers when converting interactive media-rich web sites.

 PD4ML Web is intended to address the issues of Std/Pro, but unfortunately has its own limitations.
 It is built as a wrapper for PhantomJS/Webkit (native platform executable) runtime and exposes PD4ML API for Java applications.
 It utilizes print/PDF export subsystem of Webkit.
 An advantage of the approach is very good HTML rendering quality, but its PDF output is quite basic and not optimized: no support for hyperlinks, outlines, attachments, no flexibility with header/footer definitions, fonts are not shaped etc. PD4ML applies some post-processing to Webkit PDFs, but some issues are still there.
 And one of the major issues: calls to a native binary do not comply with J2EE guidelines.